aws-powertools/powertools-lambda-python/docs/core/logger.md

 !!! note "Buffer Inheritance"
     Loggers created with the same `service_name` automatically inherit the buffer configuration from the first initialized logger with a buffer configuration.

+    Child loggers instances inherit their parent's buffer configuration but maintain a separate buffer.

 === "working_with_buffering_logs_creating_instance.py"